MarekSuchanek/PYT-TwitterWall/README.md

 ## Usage

-First you need config file with your API key & secret (default path is `config/auth.cfg`, can be set different via `--config` option:
+First you need config file with your API key & secret.
+Default path is `config/auth.cfg`, can be set different via `--config` option:

 ```